 For instance, you can use your commuting time wisely and add your logo to your visual content before posting it online.
 It is also possible to send your watermarked copies to your friends and clients right away by using the “Share Images” button and sharing them directly to your social media or messengers.

-Our app has the ability to convert your images to JPG – which is the most commonly used image format – and compress them to save up some memory space.
+Our app has the ability to convert your files to JPG – which is the most commonly used image format – and then compress JPEG images to save up some memory space.
 Watermarkly is convenient, straightforward, and easy to master.

 Upload your photos, tap on “Add Images” in the bottom left corner.
 If there is a photo that you don’t need, select it and tap on the cross that will appear.
 Click on “Clear Images” to remove all the photos from the app.